SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/FINAL_INTEGRATION_VALIDATION_REPORT.md

 ## 🎯 **CONCLUSION**

-**CRITICAL FINDING**: The ChemML framework is excellent and fully functional, but educational notebooks completely ignore it, creating massive redundancy and poor learning experiences.
+**CRITICAL FINDING**: The QeMLflow framework is excellent and fully functional, but educational notebooks completely ignore it, creating massive redundancy and poor learning experiences.

 **RECOMMENDATION**: Immediately integrate ALL notebooks with the framework.
 The demonstrated 99%+ code reduction with improved functionality proves this is both feasible and essential.